 Did you know beetles make up about 40% of insect species?

-Beetles have a very hard exoskeleton ( outer skeleton ) and hard forewings, like all insects their bodies are made up of three parts: the head, thorax and abdomen.
-Different species of beetle have different appendages, but for the purpose of this activity I have kept things simple.
+Beetles have a tough exoskeleton ( outer skeleton ) and hard forewings; like all insects, their bodies are made up of three parts: the head, thorax and abdomen.
+Different beetle species have different appendages, but I have kept things simple for this activity.

-If you can’t tell, the photo below is meant to be a beetle, with very basic body parts labelled.
-I made 4 beetles in different colours.
-The idea of the game being that all the bits start off in the middle and each player retrieves a body part depending on the number rolled on a dice.
+The idea of the game is that all the bits start in the middle, and each player retrieves a body part depending on the number rolled on a die.

 The first player to build a complete insect wins.

-The hard exosketon is made of plates called sclerites.
+The hard exoskeleton is made of plates called sclerites.

-The head – contains antennae, eyes and mouth.
+The head – contains antennae, eyes and a mouth.

 Adult beetles have two sets of wings.

-Some have special eyes which allow them to see above and below the waterline.
+Some have remarkable eyes which allow them to see above and below the waterline.